 In case one of the strollers is broken when returned, they are able to track which customer was responsible for it by simply logging in into the circuly backend and checking the customer information associated with the serial number of the stroller in question.

 For the customer, renting and buying are two sides of the same coin in the sense that it is about getting a product online, using it and returning it at the end of the subscription.
 To the customer, it’s like e-commerce.
-Well in reality it is e-commerce because the things that lead to a success story of such a business model are the same as that of a regular e-commerce business model and that is creating that ultimate customer experience that results in customer satisfaction.

 Things like “out-of-stock”, “delayed delivery”, “fill a form to get a quote” are deal-breakers for the customer.
 If your product is not available at the moment when they need it, they will simply move away to buying it instead or worse to a competitor who is probably doing a better job at managing their inventory.